wally-mac/RIM/docs/MonitoringBeaverSites/Step2_createproject.md

 ## Riverscape Inundation Mapper inputs

 The next step is to run the Project Builder script.
 This script is designed to take the inputs and organize them and create a folder structure as well as an XML file for the project.
-This script will create empty shapefiles for your first Data Capture Event (DCE)
+This script will create empty shapefiles to map the riverscape context features and for your first Data Capture Event (DCE)

 ## Inputs
 ### Files